Story by Tor Pinney Back to List of Tor's Tales

 "All right, Sherrie, bring us around and ease alongside.
 I'll see if I can catch the bow line with the hook."

 She did as I asked, but it was no good.
 The line was broken off just inches from the dinghy's bow.
 There wasn't enough of it to pull up.
 Damn!
-So much for that plan.
+So much for Plan A.

 I knew what I had to do, although I didn't want to.
-Sherrie watched skeptically as I rummaged in the lazarette, emerging with assorted dock lines and dive gear.
+Sherrie watched skeptically as I rummaged in the lazarette, emerging with assorted dock lines and snorkel gear.

 "Here's the plan," I said with more confidence than I felt.
 "I'll just hop in, swim this heavy line over there, tie it to the dinghy's bow, and we'll haul her in with that."